- This article by Gartner makes several fallacious statements about forecasting and Big Data.

 The Complication of Customer Forecasts

-Forecasting by the customer is performed by Sales and Marketing.
+Sales and Marketing perform forecasting by the customer.
 However, it does nothing for supply chain planning.
 No matter what hierarchy Sales and Marketing chooses to use to produce its forecast (by product group, by sales group, by region, etc…), the supply chain forecast must be of the product, and more specifically at the product location combination.

 Eventually, the Sales/Marketing forecast must be disaggregated to a product location, (which I cover in quite a lot of detail in the book Sales and Statistical Forecasting Combined).